 Don’t wait until everything is perfect before starting.
 In every small business there is a time where you have one idea, one product, one customer – it’s the natural step to getting two customers and so on.
-Take an agile approach.
+Take an agile approach, it worked for me.
 If my husband hadn’t given me this piece of advice I would still be faffing around with the shadows on the very first piece of work I did.

 2. Don’t aim for perfection

-It doesn’t exist.
+Perfection doesn’t exist.
 Know when your make is finished and move on.
 Use that momentum and energy and put it into your next make.
-None of my work is perfect, it is simply a product of me and my skills on that day/week/month.
+None of my work is perfect; it is simply a product of me and my skills on that day/week/month.

 3. Make stuff that people want

-People don’t owe you a living.
-You need to make things that people want or need.
-Adapt.
+it’s true that people don’t owe you a living.
+You need to make things that others want or need, so you may need to adapt.
 I started off drawing in pen and ink.
-These were detailed and intricate hand drawn images but they didn’t connect with people.
-Doesn’t matter how much I liked drawing them, not enough people wanted them on their wall.
-So I changed tack and have found myself a little corner of the market where I draw the places/hobbies/things that people care about.
-You need to get to know your audience.
-Think “people like us, do things like this.”
-Check out Seth Godin for easy to digest marketing advice.
+These were detailed and intricate hand drawn images but sadly they didn’t connect with people.
+It doesn’t matter how much I liked drawing them, simply not enough people wanted them on their wall.
+Therefore I changed tack and have found myself a little corner of the market where I draw the places/hobbies/things that people care about.
+Try to take time to get to know your audience and really listen to what they are telling you (even if that’s through their silence).